vchekan/rtl-scanner/README.md

 TODO:
     * Events and rendering are polled in tight loop.
 Need to rework to use `events_loop.run_forever()` and inject charts update statistics.
+    * FFTW is in f64 by default, it would be nice to do f32 arithmetics instead or even in integrer domain